 Arvada, CO 80001

-* The Latest: The latest resources to be purchased for RSR research by our wonderful listeners!
+* Already Received: Thank you guys so very much!
+The latest resources to be purchased for RSR research by our wonderful listeners!
 (Thank you ALL so very much!
 And please forgive us, but feel free to let us know, if we've not gotten around to listing a resource that you have so generously purchased for our research.)

 - King James Version Bible, Red Letter Old Testament Edition This is valuable for our verse-by-verse study of the Book of Leviticus for a particular lesson early in 2018.

 - The World's Oldest Alphabet: Hebrew As the Language of the Proto-consonantal Script by Prof. Douglas Petrovich, Ph.D.

 - Israel's Exodus in Transdisciplinary Perspective, This text is part of Springer's series: quantitative methods in the humanities and social sciences, edited by Levy, Schneider, and Propp.

 - The Cultic Calendars of the Ancient Near East: by Mark Cohen.

 - Tombs at Giza, Volume 1: Kaiemankh (G4561) and Seshemnefer I (G4940), Australian Centre for Egyptology Studies, Vol. I, 2001.